red/web-red/content/en/_index.md

       source teams.<br>

       Red's domain-specific languages and ease of use make it a revolutionary new tool for the decentralized web.
-Less vulnerable to exploit than Solidity, it eliminates many attack vectors.
-Want the limitations off?
-      C3 can still provide increased safety, close to that provided by templates, but with greater flexibility.
 Stay tuned!

     image: "/images/red-tokens.jpg"
     image_position: "left"